jrmerz/website/projects/gwtesri/index.md

 Not to dive into a language argument, but there is something to be said about strongly typed, OO languages like JAVA over JavaScript.
-I think the real interesting aspect is how GWT, a compile to JAVA language, sort of went out of style for a bit.
+I think the real interesting aspect is how GWT, a compile to JS language, sort of went out of style for a bit.
 But now seems to be having a huge come back.
 Between ES6/ES2015+ transpilers, Grunt/Gulp concat-minify-uglify or strait compile to languages like CoffeeScript, TypeScript and JSX the world seems to have slowly swung back into favor